Obama expresses condolences on deaths of Israeli teenagers

 "The United States condemns in the strongest possible terms this senseless act of terror against innocent youth," the president said in a statement, adding he had offered U.S. help to Israel and the Palestinians to find those responsible for the deaths of the three seminary students.

-"I also urge all parties to refrain from steps that could further destabilise the situation," he said.
+"I also urge all parties to refrain from steps that could further destabilize the situation," he said.

 (Reporting by Mark Felsenthal; Editing by Peter Cooney)